Dartvauder/NeuroSandboxWebUI/README.md

 * Enter your prompt
 * Then select a model from the drop-down list
 * Сonfigure the model according to the settings you need
-* To begin, enable `stable diffusion` and press `generate` button to receive your image
+* After, enable `stable diffusion` and press `generate` button to receive your image

 P.S.
 The voice needs to be pre-processed (22050 kHz, mono sound, WAV), avatar should preferably be PNG or JPG, the LLM model must be Transformers.
 When you turn on TTS, selecting a language and voice is required, otherwise there will be errors.